kimfucious/netlify-forms-formik/README.md

-# Netlify Forms with Formik Test
+# Netlify Forms with Formik

 This repo is to test and document how to get Netlify Forms working with Formik in a Create React App build.

+[Netflify](https://netlify.com) Forms is a super cool (and free) feature for sites hosted on their platform.

+Formik is a great library that "removes the tears" from form creation in React.

+The problem is that forms rendered via React don't work out of the box with Netlify forms.

 > :point_up: This readme is a work in progress as I work toward a solution.
 Don't take anyting literally until this comment is removed.

 ## tl;dr

-Don't use Formik's `Form`, `Field`, and `ErrorMessage` components.
-Use HTML elements and use Formik's props in element attributes.
+You need to add a hidden HTML form that mimics the fields in your Formik form to the `/public/index.html` file in the public directory, or Netlify forms won't work.

-## Why?
+## Reading material

-Because setting up Netlify Forms with React is not always as simple as it may seem.

-[This](https://www.netlify.com/blog/2017/07/20/how-to-integrate-netlifys-form-handling-in-a-react-app/) is a very informative article; however, after poring over it several times, I still had trouble getting everything to work.
+[This](https://www.netlify.com/blog/2017/07/20/how-to-integrate-netlifys-form-handling-in-a-react-app/) is a very informative article; however--for me, at least--it took a while to realize that there needs to be a mirror HTML form in `/public/index.html` of the form being rendered by React.

-Reading [this](https://community.netlify.com/t/common-issue-how-to-debug-your-form/92) send me on many wild goose-chases.
+Reading [this](https://community.netlify.com/t/common-issue-how-to-debug-your-form/92) can be helpful or send you off on a wild goose-chase or two.

 ## Initial Setup (doesn't work out of the box)